 Phase 1 – Planning

-Unified labels support most functionalities that are available in Azure Information Protection labels, some functionalists are not available and some are configured differently when managed from the Security & Compliance Center.
+Unified labels support most functionalities that are available in Azure Information Protection labels, some functionalists are not available, and some are configured differently when managed from the Security & Compliance Center.
+There are also difference between which capabilities are available in each platform.
 Please review the following:

 If one of the documented differences impact your end users’ behavior, please reflect this accordingly in your end user communication before deploying the latest client and publishing the unified labeling policy.